Targeted Upregulation of PKD1/PKD2 with Programmable PPR Proteins: A Versatile Approach for Addressing Haploinsufficiency

 Implications: A Step Toward Gentler Gene Therapy

 This work demonstrates that synthetic PPR-based translation enhancement can selectively and reversibly increase protein production in target genes.
-By acting at the RNA level, this method avoids permanent genome edits—making it potentially safer and more adaptable than traditional gene therapy approaches.
+By acting at the RNA level, this method avoids permanent genome edit, making it potentially safer and more adaptable than traditional gene therapy approaches.

-The broader vision is to establish a modular system where customizable PPR proteins could address other genetic diseases caused by haploinsufficiency—conditions in which one working gene copy isn’t enough to produce sufficient protein.
+The broader vision is to establish a modular system where customizable PPR proteins could address other genetic diseases caused by haploinsufficiency.

 Our team